-- ▶ Income from IP - ▶ Net income is defined in law as the gross royalty income received by the taxpayer (or deemed income for self-developed IP) reduced by the amount of expenses in direct economic connection with this income, including annual depreciations and write-downs.
-The taxable base is reduced by 80% of the net income. - ▶ Capital gains on the disposal of IP - ▶ Capital gains realized on the disposal of qualifying IP will benefit from an 80% exemption.
+▶ Income from IP

+- ▶ Under the old IP regime, net income is defined in law as the gross royalty income received by the taxpayer (or deemed income for self-developed IP) reduced by the amount of expenses in direct economic connection with this income, including annual depreciations and write-downs.
+The taxable base is reduced by 80% of the net income.
+Under the new IP regime, the net eligible income is defined as the gross eligible income minus (i) the overall expenditures and (ii) the expenditures that are indirectly linked to a qualifying IP asset.
+The net eligible income is then adjusted and compensated, and multiplied by the nexus ratio and the result hereof is reduced by 80%.

+▶ Capital gains on the disposal of IP

+- ▶ Capital gains realized on the disposal of qualifying IP will benefit from an 80% exemption.
 The capital gain will remain taxable up to the extent of the expenses in direct connection with the income as well as depreciations and write-downs that have reduced the tax base of the taxpayer in the tax year of the disposal or any previous tax year.
+For the rules applicable under the new regime, please refer to the section above.

-- ▶ IP regime rate
+▶ IP regime rate

-▶ Corporate income tax/municipal business tax: for 2016, the general aggregated tax rate (consisting of corporate income tax, solidarity surtax and municipal business tax) applicable to the Luxembourg tax base amounts to 29.22% for companies registered in the municipality of Luxembourg, leading to an effective tax rate of 5.84% on IP income.

-- ▶ Net worth tax: full exemption for qualifying IP rights
+- ▶ Corporate income tax/municipal business tax: for 2018, the general aggregated tax rate (consisting of corporate income tax, solidarity surtax and municipal business tax) applicable to the Luxembourg tax base amounts to 26.01% for companies registered in the municipality of Luxembourg. - ▶ Net worth tax: full exemption for qualifying IP rights both under the old and the new IP regimes.

-There is no specification in the IP tax law as to the place of work performance leading to the IP.
+There is no specification in the old IP tax law as to the place of work performance leading to the IP.
+Under the new IP regime, there are some restrictions regarding expenditures to be considered as qualifying expenditures.